uc-cdis/gen3sdk-python/docs/howto/crosswalk.md

 gen3 objects crosswalk publish ./tests/test_data/crosswalk/crosswalk_1.csv -m "NHLBI provided a file of subject IDs for the PETAL study that directly associate a PETAL ID with a BDCat Subject Identifier." --info ./tests/test_data/crosswalk/crosswalk_optional_info_1.csv
 ```

+> `publish` merges any new crosswalk data with existing data

 ### Example 2

 `crosswalk_2.csv`